martinqt/GitExtensionsDoc/source/settings.rst

         - ``Trimstart`` - no horizontal scroll bar.
 Filenames are truncated at the start only.
         - ``FileNameOnly`` - the path is always removed, leaving only the name of the file, even if there is space for the path.

+      .. setting:: Sort by author date
+        :id: sort-author-date

+        This setting causes commits to be sorted by author date (rather than commit date) in the revision grid.
+Sorting by author date may delay rendering of the revision graph.

     .. settingsgroup:: Author images
       :id: author-images